mainmatter/mainmatter.com/blog/_posts/2018-06-25-breethe-elixir.md

 You may have noticed `preload_measurements/1` is defined as a private function, which only makes it available to other functions within the `Data` module.
 This is to keep the interface to the DB layer as small as possible.
 In this way, the _preloading_ of the `measurements` is coupled to a function dealing with `locations` directly and is therefore only done when necessary.

-Now the next issue is with filtering the returned results from the DB.
+The next issue is with filtering the returned results from the DB.
 Being an air quality app, we only want to return up-to-date data.
 To achieve this in a pretty clean way, we wrote composable queries using [Ecto's Query DSL](https://hexdocs.pm/ecto/Ecto.Query.html).

 The idea is to encapsulate a query expression in a function defined on the schema's module and then compose them using a pipe chain.
 For example, `preload_measurements/1` uses one such pipe chain: